openfisca/openfisca-doc/en/install.md

 ### Install Miniconda

-We recommend Miniconda because it's the simplest solution we've found.
+We recommend using Miniconda because it's the simplest solution we've found to install Python scientific packages like NumPy for the different operating systems.

 Start by following their [quick install page](http://conda.pydata.org/docs/install/quick.html).